 How many times do you change pillows with plastic, foam, or down stuffing?
 Along with dust, our body fluids and dead skin cells can be easily absorbed by these materials.

 What makes me have issues with it is how it can be difficult to clean them.
 Anytime you want your buckwheat pillows clean and fresh, you can just unzip your pillow case and rinse them clean.
 Then you can place the buckwheat hulls in a shallow container and spread them out in the sun to dry and air out.

 Considering buckwheat hulls are organic, you might think they easily spoil.
 Amazingly, they don’t, for as long as they aren’t exposed to moisture for long.

 You can reuse buckwheat hulls for years and years and when the time comes, you can also just throw them out in the compost pile or bin.
 See how amazingly zero-waste buckwheat-stuffed cushions are?

 - Each Sobakawa Pillow is Filled with 100% Buckwheat Hulls: The only pillow that provides adjustable support and keeps your head cool!

-- Sobakawa Buckwheat Hulls Provide Adjustable Support for Your Head & Neck: Adjustable support comforts Arthritis, Fibromyalgia, TMJ, Allergies, & Snoring.
+- Sobakawa Buckwheat Hulls Provide Adjustable Support for Your Head & Neck: Adjustable support comforts pain of the neck, back, and head

 - Sobakawa's Natural Buckwheat Keeps Your Head Cool: The buckwheat hulls repel heat allowing air to flow between husks.